dustinspecker/dustinspecker.com/content/posts/adding-a-prometheus-rule-for-argo.md

 ## Peek at Argo's metrics

-Argo has a number of metrics, but we want to focus on the `argo_workflow_status_phase` metric.
+Argo has a number of metrics, but we want to focus on the `argo_workflows_count` metric.
 Before getting started take a look at this metric on the Prometheus dashboard.

 Run: